marianoguerra/flaviodb/README.rst

 now you have a distributed, scalable and fault-tolerant ping service!

-the road of the ping
+The road of the ping
 --------------------

 now that we have the basic riak_core project running let's follow the ping on